 A testamentary trust is created by a will;

-If the trust can be changed or terminated after it is created, it is a "revocable" trust.
-If it cannot be changed or terminated, it is an "irrevocable" trust.
+If the trust can be changed or terminated after it is created, it is a revocable trust.
+If a trust cannot be changed or terminated, it is an irrevocable trust.

 If you intend to place assets within a living trust while you are alive, make sure that the transfers are made.
 There have been many cases where people set up detailed living trusts, but neglected to fund them, with the result that they paid for a trust they did not use and their assets passed according to the laws of intestate succession instead of as they intended.